mraniki/tt/README.md

  - Disable or Enable trading process via /trading command
  - Query balance via /bal command and view it in formatted way
  - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub and github container repo
- - Support mutiple enviroment, testnet and production exchange via environment variable file
+ - Support multiple enviroment, testnet and production exchange via environment variable file
  - Support % of USDT balance for order
  - Support bot in private channel (or private chat) and multiple channel per enviroment
  - Handle Multi CEFI config (verified with Binance, Binance Testnet and ~~FTX~~ Kraken) and DEFI (test with Pancake)